json-schema-org/json-schema-spec/jsonschema-core.md

 ### Keyword Interactions

-Keyword behavior MAY be defined in terms of the annotation results of [subschemas](#root) and/or adjacent keywords (keywords within the same schema object) and their subschemas.
+Keywords MAY modify their behavior based on the presence or absence of another keyword in the same [schema object](#schema-document).
 Such keywords MUST NOT result in a circular dependency.

-Keywords MAY modify their behavior based on the presence or absence of another keyword in the same [schema object](#schema-document).
+Unless otherwise specified, keywords act independently.

+#### Annotations as an Interaction Mechanism

+This document uses annotations as a mechanism to describe the interactions between keywords, however this is for illustrative purposes and not prescriptive.
+Implementations SHOULD use whatever mechanisms makes sense given their architecture and language needs in order to achieve the specified behaviors.
+Implementations are not required to collect annotations in order to manage keyword interaction.

+Supplementary specifications are also encouraged to use annotations to describe any interactions of the keywords they define.

 ### Default Behaviors {#default-behaviors}